 This aircraft is painted RLM 79 on the upper sides and all over the sides of the fuselage, this was an irregularity.
 The undersides were camouflaged by RLM 78.
 The camouflage was complemented by the marking of the aircraft flying in the Southern Front – white wingtips, white propeller spinner and white band on the tail of the aircraft.
 The engine cover had I. Gruppe JG 27 emblem on both sides.

-Because the camo was overall quite simple I've spent sometimes trying to give some variation to the base RLM 79.
+Because the camo was overall quite simple I spent a long time giving variation to the base RLM 79.
 I've used two shades from AK real colours (RC282 1941 and RC283 1942), I then mixed them and used also some lighter and darker shades.
 Theres is pre and post shading, filters, panel lines washes a bit of modulation and then I finalised everything with some minor weathering and chipping.

 The figure is clearly not Marseille (nor the jacket seemed right for the desert!) but unfortunately it was the only one I had at the moment (will replace if I found one correct one of him in 1/48th scale)